Internet-Draft HTTP Problem Types for Digest Fields October 2024

 5. IANA Considerations

-IANA is asked to register the following entry in the "HTTP Problem Types" registry:
+IANA is asked to register the following entries in the "HTTP Problem Types" registry at https://www.iana.org/assignments/http-problem-types.

 Type URI: